 Root River/Harmony-Preston Valley State Trail

 The Root River and Harmony-Preston Valley State Trail system in the heart of southeastern Minnesota’s Bluff Country is one of the major trail destinations in Minnesota.
+(Read a story about a bike trip on the trails.)
 Scenic views, historic buildings and points of interest along both trails attract visitors from all over and the rural communities in this trail network provide many services.
 Campgrounds, bed and breakfasts, restaurants, museums, outfitters and unique stores can be found in many of the trail towns.
 Read more …

 Read more here: